Comfort Food Recipes with 1 piece of ginger

 Sour and fragrant Yunnan-style small pot rice noodles

 Lately, I've been eating too much pasta and really wanted a change.
 Yunnan rice noodles are like Chongqing hotpot—the flavor is ingrained in the local culture.
 A trip to Yunnan is guaranteed to hook you; you'll crave it every day!
-To recreate that Yunnan taste, you need local ingredients like Zhang Yingchi sauce and pickled cabbage—these are the soul of the dish!
-The tangy pickled cabbage mixed with the sauce's aroma, combined with the meaty fragrance, is irresistible.
+To recreate the Yunnan taste, the local sauces and pickled vegetables are the soul of the dish!
+The tangy pickled vegetables mixed with the rich sauce, combined with the aroma of meat, are irresistible.
 Picking up a mouthful of rice noodles, each strand is coated in the thick sauce.
-Slurping them down, they're soft, chewy, and the sauce's salty, savory, sour, and spicy flavors explode on your tongue.
-The crisp pickled cabbage cuts through the richness of the minced meat, and then you bite into a poached egg soaked in broth.
-The layers of sour, spicy, fresh, and fragrant flavors build up, warming you from your tongue to your stomach with every bite.
+Slurping them down, they're soft, chewy, and the savory, spicy, and sour sauce explodes on your tongue.
+The crisp, sour pickled vegetables cut through the richness of the minced meat.
+Then, a bite of a poached egg soaked in broth—layers of sour, spicy, fresh, and fragrant flavors unfold, warming you from your tongue to your stomach.
 Finally, I've satisfied my craving for Yunnan rice noodles!

 Image